Mobilising for Action

 • How to build trusting relationships among multiple and diverse actors to co-design activities to protect the ngahere

-To address these questions, the co-leaders have met with over 100 people from the researcher community (social science, biophysical science, mātauranga), iwi/hapū and whānau, kaitiaki, rangatira, community and industry groups, NGOs, and local, regional and central government agencies, along with many others who wished to engage.
-They have also drawn on a pool of previous indigenous and Western research literature.
+To address these questions, the co-leaders met with over 100 people from the researcher community (social science, biophysical science, mātauranga), iwi/hapū and whānau, kaitiaki, rangatira, community and industry groups, NGOs, and local, regional and central government agencies, along with many others who wished to engage.
+They also drew on a pool of previous Indigenous and Western research literature.

 Highlights Ngā Mahi Whakahirahira